-How we use your information - Student Enrolment Privacy Notice
+How we use your information - Student Privacy Notice

-This privacy notice aims to communicate how we use your data in a concise manner in accordance with GDPR Article 12, whilst meeting our statutory notice obligations (Articles 13 and 14).
+This Privacy Notice outlines how the University of Kent collects, uses, and manages your personal data in a concise manner in accordance with EU GDPR (if applicable) or the UK GDPR Article 12, whilst meeting our statutory notice obligations under data protection law (Articles 13 and 14).
 If you would like to know more, please contact our Data Protection Officer via the Data Protection web form.

 Data Protection Register